![]() | |||||

 We looked at a few diamonds while we were there.
 The first one was the worst of the bunch.
 It was a 1.02ct F color, VS1 clarity round diamond.
 While the cut was ok (the table was too big for our tastes), the big problem was the strong blue fluorescence.
 The diamond had a noticeable milky look to it which sapped the diamond of its brilliance.
 Fluorescence was the only issue we kept having while shopping here.
 The diamond was mounted in a twisted pave 0.15ctw setting and the total price was SG$15,000.

 The second diamond we saw had medium fluorescence, meaning it displayed visible light when it was exposed to UV rays.
 While we don’t recommend that for G+ diamonds, it’s not as bad as a strong blue diamond.
-Check out our fluorescence article for more information.
+Check out our article on fluorescence in diamonds for more information.
 The second diamond was a 1.40ct G color, VS1 clarity round cut set in a pave setting for SG$19,500.

 Let’s start with the first diamond (the 1.02 F color VS1 round with strong blue fluorescence for SG$15,000).
 Here is a similar 1.00ct F color, VS1 clarity round diamond from Blue Nile for SG$ 9,257.
 If you add it to this engagement ring, the total price is SG$10,537 (that is including all taxes).
 The settings aren’t identical (different styles), but we are using this to compare the value.
 That is 30% less than the virtually identical diamond from House of Hung.